 Simple Engagement Rings That Are Still Beyond Stunning

 Oh, if only choosing an engagement ring could be simple!
 It certainly can be, if you’re drawn to a classic look.
 Simple engagement rings, which include the much-loved solitaire, tend to make the center stone the star.
-They have two big advantages: Their clean, classic style will stand the test of time, staying forever fashionable; and they’re more affordable than more complex designs.
-(Hey, we’ll always be real with you.)
+However, not all simple engagement ring styles are solitaires.

-You still have real flexibility when choosing a simple engagement ring, though — you can select a simple band, one set with accent diamonds, or a variation in shape, like a cathedral style.
+There’s real flexibility when choosing a simple engagement ring — you can select a simple band, one set with accent diamonds, or a variation in shape, like a cathedral style.
 Here are the most important things to know about classic engagement rings.

 Classic or Simple Engagement Ring Styles

 The common trait of simple engagement rings is that they blend seamlessly with a wearer’s personal style and aren’t too ostentatious.
 The most popular traditional engagement ring style, by far, is the solitaire engagement ring.
 A few other styles that have stood the test of time include four-prong settings, bands with diamond accent stones, princess-cut rings, pave diamonds, and the petite engagement ring.
 But which is right for you?

 Sometimes when you see it, you know it.
 Sometimes you need to be a bit strategic.
 When selecting an engagement ring, think about the criteria that are most important to you.
 Do they include accent diamonds, metal color, or band thickness?
 Once you’ve prioritized according to your personal style — and the four C’s — it’ll be easier to narrow down your options.
 And when it comes to simple, classic engagement rings, there are no shortage of beautiful choices.

 Benefits of Simple Diamond Engagement Rings

 Proposal rings with subtle and delicate styles have two big advantages: